Cistus incanus 101

 How do you brew Cistus incanus tea?

-Using a 1 liter (or 1 quart) French press.
-Put 13 grams of Cistus incanus (roughly 1/3 cup) in the bottom of a large French press.
+Use a large 1 liter (or 1 quart) French press.
+Put 13 grams of Cistus incanus (roughly 1/3 cup) in the bottom of the French press.
 Boil 1 liter of water (use filtered water with no mineral content), take the water off boil, and wait about 90 seconds.

 Pour the water in the French press.
 The plant material will float.
 Put the top on the french press.
 Press the plunger just a bit so the material is all under water.